alajmo/sake/docs/DOCUMENTATION.md

 ### Projects

-List of projects that mani will operate on.
+List of projects that yac will operate on.

 #### Name